omnaathharis/kuruthi/README.md

 Workspace
-I'm trying to automate some boring stuuf's which I do in my workspace
+I'm trying to automate some boring stuff's which I do in my workspace